It’s me, the owner of this website, available at the following addresses:

 And so, I’ve found myself creating this website in an attempt to keep myself warm, and I hope to cultivate that warm feeling in others as well.
 Often I will write about various topics in technology——which doesn’t exactly fulfill my website’s stated goal——but I hope to publish on this site more thoughtful, less negative articles in the coming years about a number of topics.

-This site is hosted on a VPS running the latest version of Debian that was available when I set up the site.
+This site is hosted on a VPS running the latest version of Debian.
 Debian is a stable Linux distribution which many prefer to use on servers.
 I’ve considered switching to other operating systems such as OpenBSD or NixOS, but I stick with more traditional Linux distributions like Debian or Arch Linux that I’m more experienced with.

 On the VPS, an nginx HTTP server manages web requests, and python-certbot is used to obtain a valid HTTPS certificate.
 I have disabled password logins in the ssh configuration file, so unauthorized attempts to access the server don’t keep me up at night.